ZaberKo/NAS-Bench-R-Vis/issue.md

 - Different lr (different lr decay rate) or Different PGD attack hyperparams at the training stage?
   - The SUSTech training code is checked: it is as same as the github code.
-  - We also found that some previously trained models in SUSTech (around Mar 2023) are also in the "vertical line" area.
+  - We also found that some initially trained models in SUSTech (around Mar 2023) are also in the "vertical line" area.
 The training code at that time could be the same as the MSU code.
   - ![](./fig/local_train_issue.png)

-- Different GPU: the training code enables optimized cuda operations by `torch`.backends.cudnn.benchmark = True`
+- Different GPU: the training code enables optimized cuda operations by `torch.backends.cudnn.benchmark = True`
-  - Unlikely.
+  - **Unlikely**.
 We found that MSU models with different GPUs during training have low accuracy.
   - ![](./fig/msu_gpu_issue.png)